 Kids (Ages 6-8)

-30 minute class (moving to 45minutes in 2019) where a light load may be introduced via lightweight dumbbells or kettlebells if impeccable form can be demonstrated.
+45 minute class where a light load may be introduced via lightweight dumbbells, kettlebells or barbell if impeccable form can be demonstrated.
 The Kids class still comprises a majority of bodyweight/gymnastic movements based around skill development, a wod (workout of the day) and game (if time permits).
 The Kids programme is a great primer before transitioning into Teens / regular CrossFit.

 Teens (Ages 13-17)

 How to get your child started?

 You are most welcome to visit us when we have a CrossFit Kids class in progress to have a look at how the classes are run.
 We also offer the opportunity for your child to try out some classes for free before you commit.
-Please email us if you are planning to visit or if your child wishes to trial a session (we appreciate the heads up so we can make sure we have a Trainer available to speak with you – the Kids classes can be pretty hectic otherwise!)
+Please email us if you are planning to visit or if your child wishes to trial some sessions (we appreciate the heads up so we can make sure we have a Trainer available to speak with you – the Kids classes can be pretty hectic otherwise!)

 When are the classes on?